(updated 12 October 2018)

 My favourite old school boutique hotel is the Old Parsonage Hotel (http://www.oldparsonage-hotel.co.uk/).
 There is just something that says home at this tony hotel.
 I’ve actually been tempted not to leave and rather stay in and read, write, eat, and drink.

-A new hotel that I am literally salivating over and obsessed with trying is the Vanbrugh House Hotel (http://www.vanbrughhousehotel.co.uk/) in the heart of Oxford just off the main shopping street.
-The hotel is to be complimented on their photographer alone because their website has me hooked and I have only seen the hotel from the outside.
-Watch this space as I will be staying here and I will be posting on what I suspect is a hidden gem not much longer!
+A new hotel that I am literally salivating over and obsessed with is the Vanbrugh House Hotel (http://www.vanbrughhousehotel.co.uk/) in the heart of Oxford just off the main shopping street.
+The hotel is to be complimented on their photographer alone because their website has me hooked.
+And the interior design is tranquil and calm and the staff the epitome of hotel hospitality.
+This hotel is the reason I prefer small boutique hotels rather than larger corporate locations.

 I may have truly fallen in love with a pub that actually is vegetarian only: The Gardner’s Arms (http://www.thegarden-oxford.co.uk/).
 The pub has a full bar which is fantastic and the fact that they offer veggie burgers, veggie dogs with veggie chili, and other wonderful treats made this an easy decision on 3 occasions when I was last in Oxford.
 It’s comfort food, at its best!

 The Standard (http://www.standardoxford.com/) on Walton Street, not far from Oxford University Press was absolutely amazing!
 As a vegetarian, I seek out palak paneer and I must say, this restaurant had the best palak paneer ever.
 The “sauce” was perfect and not too greasy, the paneer cut in to perfectly sized pieces, and the spices sheer perfection.
 Truly, I would fly back to Oxford right now just to eat here again!